-This tour, lead by a local, takes you around Old Montreal stopping in five different places for tasty treats like incredible macaroons or even a smoked salmon bagel.
-Plus, you’ll even get to stop in a spot for a pint of beer and poutine!
-This tour lasts about 3 hours and departs at various times of the day from 11 am-1:30 pm.
+This tour, lead by a local, takes you around Montreal stopping in different places for tasty treats like incredible tarts or even a crispy bagel.
+Plus, you’ll even get to stop in a spot for some poutine!
+This tour lasts about 3 hours and begins at 12 pm.

-Before or after the food tour, if you want to continue eating, or want to learn more about the famous Montreal-style bagel, then you’re definitely going to want to take a Montreal-style bagel-making class!
+Or, if want to learn more about the famous Montreal-style bagel, then you’re definitely going to want to take a Montreal-style bagel-making class!
 Find out the secrets of this delightful Quebecois delicacy in a small group setting.

 Lastly, if you want to get a taste of the local craft beer scene, you can certainly search for breweries and go yourself!
 Or, you could make some friends and enjoy some tasty brews on a craft brewery tour.
-The tour takes you around the Old Port to 3 different spots where you can try 8 beer tastings, some whiskey, and some snacks.
+The tour takes you around 3 different spots where you can have beer tastings and some snacks.